morloy/meteor-webpack-starter/README.md

 During development, we need some more magic from `devLoader.js` to re-export the Meteor runtime config in our webpack environment.

+This starter uses the forked `@ledgy/react-meteor-data` package from NPM.
+Since the Meteor version is not published on NPM, using it results in a duplicate React module: one from Meteor and one from webpack.

 ### Meteor packages